Did you know?

 Zooplankton inhabits the water column of almost all water bodies.
 They exist in large numbers in oceans, ponds, and lakes, but you can find a few in some rivers and streams.

-Since zooplankton is semi-transparent, it can be difficult to tell whether or not there is a large population of these animals in a particular body of water.
-However, if the water is brownish or greenish, you can tell that there are plenty of phytoplankton, their primary food source.
+Since they are semi-transparent, it can be difficult to tell whether or not there is a large population of these animals in a particular body of water.
+The brownish or greenish color of the water indicates the presence of plenty of phytoplankton.

 Reproduction